fifteenhex/tlwbe/CONTROL.md

 ## Basics

 Requests are made by sending a publish to one of the topics detailed below.
+All requests and results are serialised into JSON.
 The last element in the topic should be a token like a uuid that your client can use to extract the result from the flow of results tlwbe publishes to the [results](#Results) topic.

 ## Managing Applications